Ashok K Gupta

 Tamoghna Jana, Moushumi Sengupta, Saumik Das, Asok K Saha, Subhasis Saha

-ABSTRACT Retinoblastoma is the most common intraocular tumor during childhood.
-These tumors though respond to treatment are prone to develop second malignancy, recurrence and metastasis which may present as sinonasal mass.
+ABSTRACT Retinoblastoma is the most common intraocular tumor of childhood.
+These tumors, though they respond to treatment, are prone to develop secondary malignancy, recurrence, and metastasis, which may present as sinonasal mass.
 We are presenting a rare case of metastatic retinoblastoma of sinonasal region in a 3-year-old male child.
 The mode of presentation and management of the case is presented along with a review of the literature.
 Keywords: Metastatic, Retinoblastoma, Sinonasal.
 How to cite this article: Jana T, Sengupta M, Das S, Saha AK, Saha S. An Unusual ENT Presentation of Retinoblastoma: A Diagnostic Dilemma.
-Clin Rhinol An Int J 2016;9(2):90-93.
+Clin Rhinol An Int J 2016;9(3):149-152.
 Source of support: Nil Conflict of interest: None

 Ashok K Gupta